DePuy® Metal on Metal Hips

 Numerous complications have been ascribed to this defective system, which include: component loosening, component misalignment, infection, fracture of the bone, dislocation, metal sensitivity, increased metal ion levels in the blood (metallosis), bone staining, necrosis, swelling, nerve damage, tissue damage, muscle damage and/or death.
 Although DePuy offered surgery to replace these defective devices, such revision surgery does not address the substantial residual problems associated with DePuy’s Systems, and completely ignores substantial elements of damages to which injured patients or their families may be entitled and which may far exceed the costs associated with revision surgery.

 We at Showard Law Firm can protect your rights to appropriate compensation arising out of this settlement and make sure that any claim you have is pursued to its fullest extent.
-Should you have any questions regarding the DePuy ASR Systems, please contact us at 520-622-3344 for a free consultation and evaluation of your potential claim.
+Should you have any questions about this hip implant lawsuit and attorneys, please contact us at 520-622-3344 for a free consultation and evaluation of your potential claim.

 The following metal-on-metal hip implant devices may contribute to elevated cobalt and chromium blood levels: